 |PHSI 191||Biological Physics||18|

-Students may take an additional optional paper selected from an approved list (available on the Health Sciences website).
+Students may take an additional optional paper selected from an approved list (available on the Health Sciences First Year website).
 The results in the best seven papers will be counted for the purposes of admission to the professional programmes, provided that the compulsory seven papers are passed at or above the required minimum standard.

 All Health Sciences First Year students will sit a compulsory English diagnostic test, to be held in late February at the St David Lecture Theatre.
 Students who do not pass the test will be required take ENGL 126.
 For more information about the Health Sciences English Diagnostic Test, please go to the test's Frequently Asked Questions page.

 If you have not studied Chemistry or Physics at NCEA Level 3 (or equivalent) you may find CHEM 191 and PHSI 191 quite challenging.

 Admission to the Health Sciences professional courses is governed by the regulations contained in the University Calendar (and on the pages listed above).
 You should read these regulations to ensure you are familiar with the admission requirements.
 Please be aware that the University Clinical Aptitude Test (UCAT) must be taken as part of the selection process for Dentistry and Medicine.

 Information on places in other Health Science professional courses for international students is available here.

 The general contact point for Health Sciences admissions is: